Ray Stevens (wrestler): World Wide Wrestling Federation/World Wrestling Federation (1972-1973, 1982-1983, 1984)

 From there, he moved to the World Wide Wrestling Federation (WWWF) in 1972 where he feuded with WWWF Heavyweight Champion Pedro Morales but failed to get the title.
 He left WWWF in 1973.

 He returned to WWF (formerly WWWF) in 1982 where he was managed by "Classy" Freddie Blassie.
 Stevens and Captain Lou Albano turned on Jimmy "Superfly" Snuka (Albano was Snuka's manager) in late 1982.
 This angle had the Crippler piledriving Snuka onto the concrete floor (before padding was introduced) two consecutive times.
 Also he feuded with WWF Heavyweight Champion Bob Backlund in early 1983.
 At this stage of his career, the mounting physical abuse after years on the road, with multiple injuries, difficulty in maintaining optimum conditioning, and his advancing age, along with promoters beginning to favor the use of more muscular physiques, had clearly begun to take its toll.
 He left the company in 1983.
 Stevens also briefly did color commentary alongside Vince McMahon in 1984.

-Late career
+Return to AWA and Later career (1983-1994)

 After leaving the WWF, Stevens returned to the AWA, where he joined forces with Larry Zbyszko in feuding with the babyface-turned Bockwinkel, only to turn face himself after Zbyszko turned on him.
 Stevens was doing color commentary for ESPN's AWA Championship Wrestling during the AWA World Heavyweight title match between champion Bockwinkel and Curt Hennig in San Francisco on May 2, 1987, when interference by Zbyszko (who handed a roll of coins to Hennig from ringside to use against Bockwinkel) led to Hennig winning the title from Bockwinkel.
 Stevens and Bockwinkel protested the outcome of the match to the AWA Championship Committee, which held up the championship immediately after the match, but the original match decision was upheld days later after the committee ruled that there was no evidence that Zbyszko had illegally aided Hennig.
 As a result, the championship was returned to the now heel-turned Hennig.
 Stevens returned to WWF for the Legends Battle Royal won by Lou Thesz on November 16, 1987.
 He left the AWA in 1988.
 Stemming from the events of that match, Stevens feuded briefly with Zbyszko before finishing out his career in 1992, after 42 years.

 One of his final appearances was for WCW at Slamboree 1994 with other wrestling greats.

+Legacy

 On May 20, 2006, Ray "The Crippler" Stevens was posthumously honored by being inducted into the Professional Wrestling Hall of Fame at Amsterdam, New York.
 He was the first professional wrestler to be selected for induction into two separate categories: Tag team (with Pat Patterson) and Modern Era (for his superlative work as a singles wrestler).
 He was inducted into the WWE Hall of Fame in 2020 as a part of the Legacy Wing.